KxSystems/docs/docs/wp/disaster-management/index.md

 q)mdl_m[`:save]["../live/multiclass_mdl.h5"]
 ```

-Given limited availability to data, data from the notebook is used to produce a 'live' system.
+Given limited availability to data, data from the notebook was used to produce the 'live' system.

 The outline for this system is based heavily on the 'vanilla' [kdb tickerplant architecture](https://github.com/KxSystems/kdb-tick).

 The first step to run the system is to initialize the tickerplant.
-Here the port is being automatically set to 5140, all other port assignments are overwritten
+Here the port is being automatically set to localhost:5140, any other port assignment would be overwritten

 ```q
 $q tick.q sym ./log/